Home Page / Cases / ACCC v Metcash Trading Limited

 Likely effect of the acquisition on competition in the relevant market

-[Note, emphasis in the original unless otherwise noted]
+[Note, emphasis in the original except for highlights]

 [131] The third issue concerns the likely effect of the acquisition on competition in the relevant market.
 That issue is the ultimate issue, and is dependent upon the first two issues, in that it can only be determined having regard to both market definition and the counterfactual analysis.
 The Commission contends that the acquisition of Franklins by Metcash is likely to have the effect of substantially lessening competition in the relevant market, and so contravene s 50 of the Competition Act.
 Metcash and Pick n Pay contend, on the other hand, that the acquisition is likely to have little effect on competition in the relevant market.